 You don’t need a lot of planning for a day of island hopping, simply jump on the ferry for a pleasant day excursion.
 The last ferry of the day usually runs around 9 PM, so be sure not to miss your return to the mainland.

 The ferry ride between the mainland and the islands usually lasts around 1 hour.
 The two most popular islands to visit off Cape Cod’s coast are Nantucket and Martha’s Vineyard.

 Nantucket is known for fine-dining, shopping, and boutique hotels.
 As you disembark at the harbor, you’ll spot glamorous yachts moored nearby.

 Within walking distance from Nantucket’s downtown, you’ll be able to explore the Brant Point Lighthouse as well as the Whaling Museum.
 Stroll down the quaint cobblestoned streets, or grab a sweet treat at Aunt Leah’s Fudge.

 Martha’s Vineyard is known for the luxury brand Vineyard Vines.
-Its is also where famous families, like the Kennedys, vacationed.
+It is also where famous families, like the Kennedys, vacationed.
 The most noteworthy architectural attraction on the island is the street of Gingerbread Houses.
 Also, be sure to grab an ice cream cone at Mad Martha’s Ice Cream.

 Cape Cod is known for wondrous wildlife and adventurous outdoor activities, but Cape Cod also has an assortment of fascinating museums.
-Be sure to visit one of the top museums in Cape Cod during a rainy or chilly day.
+Be sure to visit one of the top heritage museums in Cape Cod during a rainy or chilly day.

 Besides the Provincetown Museum already discussed, there are several other interesting museums along the Cape.
 The most noteworthy ones include the JFK Museum, the Crosby Mansion, the Edward Gorey House, and the Sandwich Glass Museum.